evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

 **Example 2**.
-To Test that the number responses that mention competitors is 0:
+To test that the number of responses mentioning competitors is zero:

 ```python
 test_suite = TestSuite(tests=[